China denounces appointment of U.S. special coordinator on Tibet

 "The Chinese government resolutely opposes any foreign country using the so-called Tibet problem to interfere in China's internal affairs," Chinese Foreign Ministry spokeswoman Hua Chunying said at a daily news briefing.

-"China has never and will never recognize the U.S.' so-called special envoy for the Tibet problem."
+"China has never and will never recognise the U.S.' so-called special envoy for the Tibet problem."

 China calls the Dalai Lama, who fled to India after a failed uprising in 1959, a "wolf in sheep's clothing" who seeks to use violent methods to establish an independent Tibet.